 Many of my college friends married in their 20s and became stay-at-home moms.
 In my 30s, I was going on increasingly weird dates and working long hours.
 It felt at times that I had made the wrong decision.
 Everyone else, it seemed, had found someone to take care of them and I only had myself.
 And I wasn’t sure if that was enough.

 Student loan cancellation was in the news constantly when I was paying off my debt.
 My boyfriend at the time told me to stop fretting about it – forgiveness wasn’t in the cards for wealthy attorneys.
 And rather than being deflated, I felt empowered.
 There was no prince on a white horse coming for me.
 There was no savior.
-Instead I would have to be my own savior.
-And I could be my own savior.
+Instead, I would have to be my own savior.

 I want to use this site to help women lawyers know that they can be their own financial saviors.
 Which is good, because I’m not getting on a horse unless I’m the one holding the reins.

 Hi!
 My name is Lisa.
 I worked for seven years as a litigator in a law firm in the Washington, DC area.
-I’m currently on a year long sabbatical.
-I write about professional women, law, and personal finance.
+I’m currently on a two-year long sabbatical.